A. David’s mourning and Joab’s rebuke.

 a.
 Mephibosheth the son of Saul came down to meet the king: Mephibosheth was the son of Jonathan and the last surviving heir to the dynasty of Saul.
 2 Samuel 9 told how David showed unique kindness to Mephibosheth.
 2 Samuel 16:1-4 described how Ziba, the servant of Mephibosheth, met David with supplies as he left Jerusalem.
-Ziba said that Mephibosheth abandoned David and hoped to gain from the conflict between David and Absalom.
+Ziba said that Mephibosheth had abandoned David and hoped to gain from the conflict between David and Absalom.

 b.
 My lord, O king, my servant deceived me: Mephibosheth explained why he did not join David, and how Ziba slandered him before David.

 c.
 You set your servant among those who eat at your own table.
-Therefore what right have I still to cry out anymore to the king: Though Mephibosheth was slandered before David, Mephibosheth didn’t defend himself or demand a hearing before David.
-He knew David already gave him more than he deserved, so if David were to now take it all away he would still be ahead.
+Therefore what right have I still to cry out anymore to the king?
+Though Mephibosheth was slandered before David, Mephibosheth didn’t defend himself or demand a hearing before David.
+He knew David had already given him more than he deserved, so if David were to now take it all away he would still be ahead.

 d.
-You and Ziba divide the land: When Ziba told David that Mephibosheth abandoned him, David granted Ziba all of Mephibosheth’s land and property (2 Samuel 16:4).
-Hearing the whole story, David didn’t go back on his promise to Ziba even though it was made under fraudulent circumstances.
+You and Ziba divide the land: When Ziba told David that Mephibosheth had abandoned him, David granted Ziba all of Mephibosheth’s land and property (2 Samuel 16:4).
+Hearing the whole story, David didn’t go back on his promise to Ziba even though it was base on fraudulent claims.
 Yet he did lessen Ziba’s reward by offering a split between Ziba and Mephibosheth of all the property from Saul’s house.

 e.
 Rather, let him take it all, inasmuch as my lord the king has come back in peace to his own house: Mephibosheth was content to let Ziba have all the property if he could only know that David reigned.
 David’s reign was more important to him than his personal enrichment.